 Eligibility and Format of Application

-- A project proposal that describes the pedagogical research program you plan to develop that includes the following sections (limit 4 pages total)
+- a project proposal that describes the pedagogical research program you plan to develop that includes the following sections (PDF format, limit 4 pages total)

 - project goals

 - project description

 - implementation plan (Note: this plan is expected to address project sustainability via external grant funding and research dissemination through conference proceedings and/or archival journals.)

 - a rough budget outline (limit half page)